g3bk47/CanteraCompilerPerformance/README.md

 grep -rl 'std::numeric_limits<double>::quiet_NaN()' src/ | xargs sed -i 's/std::numeric_limits<double>::quiet_NaN()/-1e300/g'
 grep -rl 'std::numeric_limits<double>::quiet_NaN()' include/ | xargs sed -i 's/std::numeric_limits<double>::quiet_NaN()/-1e300/g'
 ```
-The code was left unchanged for the `default` installations.
+Cantera's source code was left unchanged for the `noOpt`, `O2`, `strict`, `default` ,`fastmathsafe` and `fullsafe` installations.
+Note that it is sufficient to set `-fno-finite-math-only` for all compilers to use Cantera safely, including the Intel compilers independent of the `fp-model`.

-## Benchmark Case

-As a first benchmark, I measured the performance of `getNetProductionRates` together with the `gri30` reaction mechanism.
-I ran the function one million times, which takes about 10 s +- 0.1 s, and varied the temperature, pressure and mixture composition each time to bypass any internal caching.
-I then summed up the reaction rates for all species of all one million calls in order to compare the accuracy of this final result between the compilers.
-The test program can be found here: https://github.com/g3bk47/CanteraCompilerPerformance/blob/main/reactionRates.cpp.

 ## Cantera Compilation Times

 In the following, I recorded the compile times of the `scons build` line above.
 I only have a sample size of one for each value, so I don't know what the variance is. `icpc` tends to be a bit slower than the other compilers and `ipo` adds a lot of additonal compile time.
-In my case, the only external library available on the system was `Eigen`, everything else was compiled as part of `ext/`.
+All external libraries were installed using scons and thus with the same optimization flags as Cantera itself.

-**Table 2.
-Compilation times in seconds.**
+**Table 5.
+Cantera compilation times in seconds.**
 | compiler | noOpt | O2 | strict | default | fastmathsafe | fastmath | full | fullsafe |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |
 | `g++8.5.0` | 17.24  | 16.84  | n.a. | 17.89  | 17.83  | 17.49  | 18.63  | 18.78  |